 Microgeneration can be a great way to save yourself money on your gas and electricity bills.
 However, many people are still unaware of what exactly microgeneration is and how they could benefit from it.

-Microgeneration simply means that you produce some or all of the energy that you use in your household through renewable sources in your own home.
+Microgeneration simply means that you produce some or all of the energy that you use in your own home.

 There are a number of ways that you can generate your own power and not all of them are particularly expensive.
 You can even earn some money through this by selling your excess power back to the mains grid.